HL7/davinci-deqm/input/pagecontent/guidance.md

 The MeasureReport resource is used as an organizer for both the data exchange scenario and for measure reporting scenario.
 To meet the different needs in these scenarios, DEQM has created 3 MeasureReport profiles.
 Technically the type of profiles can be determined by inspecting the `meta.profile` element if present or the `type` element.

-The MeasureReport resource is also used for the gaps in care reporting scenario, and a new MeasureReport profile is defined to support the specific needs of gaps in care reporting.
+The MeasureReport resource is also used for the gaps in care reporting scenario.
+A new MeasureReport profile is defined in this guide to support the specific needs of gaps in care reporting.
 {:.new-content}

 #### Data Exchange